bees-hive/elegant-git/docs/commands.md

 ```

 Identifies useless branches within the current repository and removes them.
 A
-branch is useless if it either has configured an unavailable upstream branch (1)
+branch is useless if it either has an unavailable remote-tracking branch (1)
-or does not have new commits comparing to `master` branch (2).
+or does not have new commits comparing to the default development branch (2).

-1 - Usually, a local branch has this state when an appropriate remote branch was
+1 - Usually, a local branch has this state when an appropriate remote-tracking
-merged to a remote target branch and was removed.
-Since these manipulations were
+branch was merged and removed.
+As these manipulations were made on the server
-made on server side, the local branch is still present, but useless.
+side, the local branch is still present, but useless.

 2 - This kind of branches appears when a branch is created for some purposes but
 does not have any commits nowadays.
 So, it is useless.